react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigation-container.md

 ### `persistor`

 An object containing functions to persist and restore the [navigation state](navigation-state.md).

-The `persistor` object should contain two functions:
+The `persistor` object should contain two required functions:

-- `persist` - Function that receives the navigation state as an argument and should save it to storage.
+- `persist` - Function that receives the serialized navigation state and should save it to storage.
+The stored state should be removed if it receives `undefined`.
+It can be synchronous or return a promise.
-- `restore` - Function that returns the previously saved state from storage, or `undefined` if there's no saved state.

-These function can be both synchronous or asynchronous.
+- `restore` - Function that returns the previously saved serialized state, or `undefined` if there's no saved state.
+It can be synchronous or return a promise.

+By default, the state is serialized with `JSON.stringify` and parsed with `JSON.parse`.
+You can override this by providing the following optional functions:

+- `stringify` - Function that receives the navigation state and returns a serialized string or `undefined`.
+- `parse` - Function that receives the serialized string and returns the parsed navigation state or `undefined`.

 If a promise is returned from the `restore` function, make sure to provide a [`fallback`](navigation-container.md#fallback).

 See [state persistence guide](state-persistence.md) for example usage.